 The court later added a footnote to the image on it’s tourist brochures, calling it “a well-intentioned attempt by the sculptor to honor the Prophet Mohammad”.
 So far, after that one 1997 blip, nothing more has been heard from either the CAIR or Muslims worldwide, fanatical or moderate, about the US Supreme Court frieze.

 The dispute shows how opinions of Muslims on images of the prophet can get real petty and monolithic.
 The view that all representations of Muhammad are banned, not just those deemed blasphemous, obscures a more nuanced past, before the rise of those militant strains of Islam that ultimately influenced desperados like David Coleman Headley into trying to bring down the Jyllands Posten and the gunmen who attacked Charlie Hebdo magazine.

-In comparison to the US Supreme Court frieze, I have to admit that the Jyllands Posten lampoons of the Prophet were in poor taste, though that still didn’t justify a fatwa and wholesale murder, of the sort that David Coleman Headley and his Al Qaeda superiors had in mind.
+In comparison to the US Supreme Court frieze, the Jyllands Posten lampoons of the Prophet were in poor taste, though that still didn’t justify a fatwa and wholesale murder, of the sort that David Coleman Headley and his Al Qaeda superiors had in mind.